 Life Jacket Safety

 If your family enjoys spending time on the water, be sure your children wear the correct life jacket.
-Many children think life jackets are hot, bulky and ugly but there are newer models that look better, feel better and are still safe.
 Below are tips for correctly choosing and wearing life jackets:

 - Use only life jackets and life preservers that are tested by Underwriters Laboratories (UL) and approved by the U.S. Coast Guard (USCG).

 - Choose one rated for your weight and activity.

 - Choose a life jacket with a flotation collar and strap between the legs for small children.

 - Check life jacket for proper fit: Fasten all zippers, straps and ties.
 The jacket should fit snugly.
 Pull up on the shoulders of the life jacket—the ears and chin should not slip through.